lmchih/autoscaling-webapp-right-way/README.md

 ### Server Instacnes

 Servers are the most bottom level of our web application.
-They can be some services, some databases, or some API endpoints serving those reqeusts come from the web clients.
+They can be some services, some databases, or some API endpoints serving those reqeusts from the web clients.
 They are the workers who do the heavy calculations and perhaps read/write operations.
 Of cousrse, they are considered the basic units to perform the scaling procedures.

 #### Vertical Scale